-Betsy Uhrig was born and raised in Greater Boston, where she lives now with her family and even more books than you are picturing.
+Betsy Uhrig is the author of Double the Danger and Zero Zucchini and Welcome to Dweeb Club.
+She was born and raised in Greater Boston, where she lives now with her family and even more books than you are picturing.
 She graduated from Smith College with a degree in English and has worked in publishing ever since, mainly as a copy editor.
 She has also worked as a bookseller and an ice-cream scooper.
 She writes books for children instead of doing things that aren’t as fun.
-Double the Danger and Zero Zucchini is her first novel.
-Normally she goes out of her way to avoid danger, and she really has nothing against zucchini.

 Unofficial Biographical Information